Still polishing this one. Want to walk through it together?

 What I couldn’t see while building.

-With most of the marketplace redesigned, I stepped back: formal research with the people who used the platform every day.
-Not as the foundation of the project — as its zoom-out.
-The work had given me the context to ask the right questions.
+With most of the marketplace redesigned, I went back to do formal research with the people who used the platform daily — not as the start of the project, but as a way to look back at what shipping had already taught me.

 The wider workflow